Mrgove10/angular-electron-minimal/README.md

 ## Developpement

 When possible you whould be developping in website mode.
 You will get hot reload and faster compiles times.
+Warning : if you clone this repo and then push on github, the build actions will be activated.

 ### Website